The algebraic small object argument as a saturation: Fine-grained functoriality of free algebras and monads

 \begin{definition} Let $\ptdendo{T}$ be a pointed endofunctor on a category $\cat{E}$.
 A monad $\monad{M}$ on $\cat{E}$ equipped with a morphism of pointed endofunctors $\Gg \co \ptdendo{T} \to \UnderPtd{\monad{M}}$ on $\cat{E}$ defines the \emph{free monad on $\ptdendo{T}$} when every morphism $\Gg' \co \ptdendo{T} \to \UnderPtd{\monad{M}'}$ into some monad $\monad{M}'$ on $\cat{E}$ factors as $\Gg$ followed by a unique morphism of monads on $\cat{E}$, and the \emph{algebraically free monad on $\ptdendo{T}$} when the functor $\Alg{\monad{M}} \to \Alg{\ptdendo{T}}$ induced by $\gamma$ is an isomorphism of categories. \end{definition}

-Besides allowing us to apply the constructions in non-cocomplete settings, an essential consequence of our analysis is a refined functoriality principle: a translation functor between two settings for the construction (which we call ``configurations'') need only preserve the parametrizing class $\class{M}$ and associated colimits for free algebras to be preserved and free monads to be related.
+Besides allowing us to apply the constructions in non-cocomplete settings, an essential consequence is a refined functoriality principle: a translation functor between two settings for the construction (which we call ``configurations'') need only preserve the class $\class{M}$ and associated colimits for free algebras to be preserved and free monads to be related.

-Following Kelly's approach, we first treat the case of a well-pointed endofunctor and then reduce the case of an arbitrary pointed endofunctor to the well-pointed case.
-The categories of configurations will involve an ordinal $\kappa$ related to convergence of transfinite sequence constructions.
+Following Kelly's approach, we first treat well-pointed endofunctors and then reduce the case of an arbitrary pointed endofunctor to the well-pointed case.
+We parameterize the categories of configurations by a limit ordinal $\kappa$ and impose a convergence condition in terms of the class $\class{M}$.
 For simplicity of presentation, we prefer to fix $\kappa$ uniformly for all objects, only noting here that a more flexible treatment would be possible.
-We use a convergence condition in terms of $\class{M}$ which is sufficient for our interests and refer to \cref{kelly-convergence} below for a comparison with the criteria described by Kelly.
+We refer to \cref{kelly-convergence} below for a comparison with Kelly's convergence criteria.